-The Department of Theology and the Graduate School of the University of Notre Dame have offered a professional program in theological and ministerial studies since September 1968.
-Today, Notre Dame’s Master of Divinity (MDiv) Degree Program is one of the premier ministry preparation programs in North America.
+The University of Notre Dame has offered such ministerial preparation since September 1968.
+Today, the Master of Divinity (MDiv) degree stands as one of the premier ministry preparations in North America.

 Invited Campus Visits and Interviews: Feb.
 15-17; Feb.
 22-24